 Ruboni Community Camp

-After several hours of “African massages” in the back of our driver Bosco’s car, we arrived at our beautiful stopover at Ruboni Community Camp near Kasese in Uganda.
+As we had been in Uganda for a few weeks at this point we had endured several hours of “African massages” in the back of our driver Bosco’s car, (the roads in Uganda are famously bumpy) we arrived at our beautiful stopover at Ruboni Community Camp near Kasese in Uganda.

 After being showed our room, we dined on spaghetti in the restaurant while our driver worked out the details of the trek.
 For other parts of our trip, we had done a lot of the research and planning ourselves, so it was bit strange for us to leave it in someone else’s hands.

 We should have clued into what we would encounter on the mountain when after dinner, the front desk clerk handed us each a hot water bottle to take back to our room.
 The night at Ruboni camp was a chilly one to say the least.

 There is not a lot of information about the shorter hikes that can be done in Rwenzori Mountain National Park, and our original booking to overnight in the Trekker’s Hostel and hike to some scenic vistas was oversold so the guides arranged a new plan to hike the Mahoma Lake Loop over two days.
 After a restful enough sleep at Ruboni, we headed up the mountain with our guide, cook and porter from Rwenzori Mountaineering Services (RMS), organized by the otherwise stellar Amagara Tours.